The Shakuntala Initiative

 Changing What's Visible

-It is designed as a sustained movement that brings together funding, editorial perspectives, spotlights on women in STEM, and community initiatives that widen women’s participation in the work of science.
+Designed as a sustained movement, it brings together funding, knowledge-sharing, and collective initiatives that support greater participation in the work of science.

 Grants